 If you are a stay-at-home mom, you still need life insurance.
 If you were to die, your family would have to pay someone to replace you.
 Your family would still have to bury you and take time off from work to grieve.

-The Zander Insurance Calculator will help you figure our if you have enough life insurance and how much more you may need to get.
+The Simply Insurance life insurance calculator will help you figure our if you have enough life insurance and how much more you may need to get.

 #4 Estate Planning